Invariant quantile regression for heterogeneous environments: Illustration and Numerical Experiments

-For Model~1~(i), as shown in Figure~\ref{fig1}(a), EILLS and KSFIQR are the only two methods that consistently estimate $\boldsymbol{\beta}$.
+For Model~1 under case (i), as shown in Figure~\ref{fig1}(a), EILLS and KS-IQR are the only two methods that consistently estimate $\boldsymbol{\beta}^*$.
 This observation is further confirmed by the scatter plot in Figure~\ref{fig1}(c).
-The numbers of selected variables in $S^*$ and $G$, presented in Figure~\ref{fig1}(b), are also similar for these two methods, illustrating that their performances are comparable in this setting.
-However, when it comes to Model~1~(ii), the EILLS estimator fails to converge as $n$ increases.
-This can be seen from the scatter plot in Figure~\ref{fig1}(f), which indicates that EILLS becomes unstable in this case.
-In contrast, our KSFIQR estimator still remains close to the true parameter $\boldsymbol{\beta}^*$.
-From Figure~\ref{fig1}(e), it can also be observed that EILLS selects fewer variables in $S^*$ and more variables in $G$, implying that EILLS fails to correctly conduct causal discovery and exclude endogenous variables.
+The number of selected variables from $S^*$ and $G$ presented in Figure~\ref{fig1}(b) is also highly similar between these two methods, illustrating that their performances are comparable in this setting.
+However, when it comes to Model~1 under case (ii), the EILLS estimator fails to converge as $n$ increases.
+This is evident from the scatter plot in Figure~\ref{fig1}(f), which indicates that EILLS becomes unstable in this case.
+In contrast, our KS-IQR estimator remains close to the true parameter $\boldsymbol{\beta}^*$.
+From Figure~\ref{fig1}(e), it can also be observed that EILLS selects fewer variables from $S^*$ and more variables from $G$, implying that EILLS fails to correctly conduct causal discovery and exclude endogenous variables.